pintarj/ege/README.md

 * draw in low-level using an OpenGL-like system (more or less)
 * listen keyboard's key events (press/release)
 * load PNG images
+* insert/delete images from a texture dynamic atlas
 * use GPU buffer mappers